 They’ve got a few options available for your sustainable scrubbing needs.

 There’s a natural loofah sponge for the kitchen or bathroom.
 I

 t’s made with natural loofah that is sustainable, compostable, and biodegradable (but will last for months).
 If you think loofahs can’t have some personal pizzazz, think again with these star, teddy bear, and fish shaped loofahs.

 They also have loofah sponges designed specifically for the kitchen

-Depending on your skincare needs, choose between Konjac sponges infused with bamboo charcoal, lavender, rose clay, or green tea.
+Depending on your zero waste skin care needs, choose between Konjac sponges infused with bamboo charcoal, lavender, rose clay, or green tea.